Condominium Living in Venice Florida

 How do condominiums differ from owning a free-standing single-family home?
 Condominium vs. Fee Simple ownership.
 Here are three definition examples.

 - In contrast to Condominium ownership rights, you can own real estate by fee simple.
-Simple defined as unconstrained and Fee refers to legal rights of the land.
+Simply defined as unconstrained and Fee refers to legal rights of the land.
 Fee Simple ownership is the absolute and unqualified legal title to real property, including the buildings and land.

 - A Condominium is a type of property ownership involving multiple-unit dwellings where a person or entity owns his or her individual unit, while the common areas are owned in common.
 All unit owners share in the cost and maintenance of the common areas.
 Fee Simple is a term referring to Real Estate and land ownership.
 The owner of the property has full irrevocable ownership of the land and any fixtures on the land.
 Fee Simple is the highest form of property ownership.